Group Therapy

 Facilitator: Helen Rathbun, Psy.D. (she/they)

-This group is welcome to undergraduate and graduate students who identify within the LGBTQIAP+ community.
-The group aims to provide a safe and confidential place for those looking to discuss topics like identity development, coming out, relationships, family dynamics, and community/university concerns unique to LGBTQIAP+ students.
-It is also a place to gain support, give support, and generally share in community with other LGBTQIAP+ folks.
+The group aims to provide a safe and confidential place for those looking to discuss topics like sexual orientation, gender expression, coming out, relationships, family dynamics, and community/university concerns unique to LGBTQIAP+ students.
+It is also a place to gain support, give support, and generally share in LGBTQIAP+ community.

 If you’re interested in joining please reach out to Dr. Helen Rathbun at hdr12@georgetown.edu